top of page

 The story behind this site.

-My goal with this blog is to paint a clear picture of the cellular world for non-scientists.
-I also hope to get you to appreciate the seeming contradiction by describing some of the cell's activities at a deeper level than is typically presented to the general public.
-The content of this blog will often be at the level of a graduate school course.
-Hopefully I'll be able to make it accessible!
+In this blog, I attempt to paint a detailed picture of the cellular world for non-scientists that illustrates this seeming contradiction.
+I'll be presenting the cell's activities at a deeper level than is typically presented to the public.
+The content of this blog will often be at or above the level of a graduate school course.

-To go deep, though, we can't go too wide.
-So after covering some foundational molecular biology, my focus will be on just one of the cell's activities: the process by which it copies, or replicates, all of its genomic DNA with incredibly high accuracy prior to cell division.
-It's a massive task, and it's amazing how the cell accomplishes it.
+In order to go deep, though, we can't go too wide.
+So, after covering some foundational molecular biology, our focus will be on just one of the cell's activities: the process by which it copies, or replicates, its genome with high accuracy prior to cell division.
+It's a massive task, and the steps the cell goes through to accomplish it are mind boggling.